evlPanda/evlpanda.github.io/about.md

 I definitely do not have experience with Activity Manager, and I recommend you avoid it at all cost.

-Hobbies: Muay Thai, Windsurfing, Programming, Board Games.
+Hobbies: Muay Thai, windsurfing, programming, board games, boating.